google-deepmind/android_env/docs/emulator_guide.md

 Take note of the `AVD Path`.
 This value will be neccessary for connecting AndroidEnv to this device.
-We recommend that you set this to be your home directory (`~/.android/avd`).
+We recommend that you set this to be your home directory (for instance, on Linux or macOS it may be  `~/.android/avd`).

 ![Screenshot of 'android_studio_9'](images/android_studio/android_studio_9.png)

 ## Ready to use

 With SDK and AVD both set up, you are now ready to use this emulated device with AndroidEnv.
-Don't forget to take note of the following three values:
+Don't forget to take note of the following three values: your AVD name, the AVD path, and the SDK path.
+For example, on Linux they may be:

 ```
 --avd_name=my_avd